 The Cumberland Law Review published its first issue in 1970.
-It is circulated in all 50 states, as well as numerous foreign countries.
 Subscribers include members of the practicing bar and government, academicians and law libraries.
 In addition, the Cumberland Law Review appears in electronic databases, including Westlaw and Lexis.

-Cumberland Law Review publishes three issues a year, with individual issues averaging between 150 and 200 pages.
+Cumberland Law Review publishes two issues a year, with individual issues averaging between 250 and 350 pages.
 As may be seen from a quick look through any of its volumes, each issue consists of tributes, articles, essays, notes and comments.
-Generally, an issue includes at least one article, note and comment.

 $24.00 per year, $10.00 per number

 Complete the following form and send to Cumberland Law Review, Cumberland School of Law, Samford University, 800 Lakeshore Drive, Birmingham, Alabama 35229.
 The form information may also be e-mailed to email@example.com.